UWIT-CTS-Software/junebug/pseudo.md

     - Constantly running on a loop
     - Hostname configs and switch type passed as arguments
     - Pull lldp, send to python
-    - Python parses and valuates returning info
+    - Python parses and evaluates returning info
     - Store status data

 C: